erangalds/t-python-asynchronous-programming/07-advanced-topics/00-advanced-topics.md

 `asyncio.to_thread()` (Python 3.9+) or `loop.run_in_executor()` (older versions) are used for this.
 They execute the blocking code in a separate thread (from a default `ThreadPoolExecutor`) and then return control to the event loop when the blocking task completes.

 Let me show this to you using an example.
+Have a look at `01-integrate-asyncio-with-blocking-code.py`.

+### High-Level Goal

+The primary objective of this script is to demonstrate how to execute **blocking, synchronous code** (like a standard `requests.get()` call) within an **asynchronous `asyncio` program** without freezing the entire application.

+In `asyncio`, the event loop runs in a single thread.
+If you call a regular function that blocks (e.g., waits for a network response or a file to be read), the entire event loop pauses.
+This stops all other asynchronous tasks from running and defeats the purpose of concurrency.
+This script showcases the modern and recommended solution to this problem: `asyncio.to_thread()`.

 ```python
 import asyncio